Payday Loans around the World – Chapter 8

 - A payday lender is not allowed to charge a fee or penalty for early repayment.

-Any payday lender who wants to extend credit to consumers in Nova Scotia requires a license.
-You can get the license from the Business Licensing and Registration Service Nova Scotia.
-There are two different ways to submit application form for a license:
+Any payday lender who wants to extend credit to consumers in Nova Scotia requires a licence.
+You can get the licence from the Business Licensing and Registration Service Nova Scotia.
+There are two different ways to submit application form for a licence:

 - You can fill it out online: To do this, you must be able to pay by Visa, MasterCard or American Express Credit Card.

-If all requirements are met and the application is approved, the license will be mailed to the applicant.
-Waiting period is 10 business days.
-This license is valid from the date it is issued until the end of the month of July of the following year.
+If all requirements are met and the application is approved, the licence will be mailed to the applicant.
+The waiting period is ten business days.
+This licence is valid from the date it is issued until the end of July of the following year.
 It can be renewed; the department will send out a renewal notice before it expires.
 Initial application and renewal cost $3,237.50.
 The application process includes background checks, and a review of documents to ensure that they comply with disclosure requirements.

-A payday lender who offers online payday loans must have a licensed payday lender location in Nova Scotia and is required to apply separately for the internet payday lender license.
-The disclosure requirements are the same and no additional fee is required.
+A payday lender who offers online payday loans must have a licenced payday lender location in Nova Scotia and is required to apply separately for the internet payday lender licence.
+The disclosure requirements are the same, and no additional fee is required.